 At the airport – you can request special assistance for pre-boarding, immigration and baggage reclaim.

 Most pumps and feeds are safe to go through airport security x-ray but it is a good idea to check with your specialist or feed manufacturer and obtain a letter from them confirming this.

-Transport your pump and at least one nights’ supply of feeds and medication in your hand luggage.
+Transport your pump and at least one nights’ supply of feeds (better two to three nights) and medication in your hand luggage.
 You will need a supporting letter and a copy of your prescription from the hospital or feed company to do this.

-Request your feed and pumps to hand loaded onto the aircraft.
+Request your feed and pumps to be hand loaded onto the aircraft to avoid damage or spillage.
 This can be done with prior arrangement via ‘special handling’.